 Statements of Participation are typically issued by the Secretariat on request to vessels that carry observers from the On-Board Observer Program.
 This statement certifies that the vessel has been participating in the IDCP, and that all its trips have been covered by observers; the second, issued to vessels of non-Parties, certifies only that all the vessel's trips have been covered by observers.
-During 2020, statements of the first type were issued for 116 fishing trips by vessels of Ecuador, El Salvador, Mexico, Nicaragua, and Venezuela.
+During 2021, statements of the first type were issued for 133 fishing trips by vessels of Ecuador, European Union (Spain), El Salvador, Mexico, Nicaragua, Panama, Peru, United States of America and Venezuela.